lennertamas/DAFinalExam/Readme.md

 ### Dear Student

 Welcome to the final exam of Data Analysis Course of Codecool.
-You are at the end of 4 month, and as we hope, you have gained a lot of useful knowledge during this time.
-The practical exam has two parts.
-In the SQL part you have to write some SQL queries into the solution.,sql fule according to the expectations, furthermore, the attached jupyter notebook file contains the excercises for Pandas part.
+You are at the end of 3 month, and as we hope, you have gained a lot of useful knowledge during this time.
+The attached jupyter notebook file contains the excercises for Pandas part.
-The perfect solution is worth a total of 100 points, of which you can get 40 points with the sql tasks and 60 with your pandas solutions
+The perfect solution is worth a total of 60 points.

 Here are some general instructions that a data analyst might follow during an exam: